ashwinbelgiofficial/ashwinbelgiofficial/README.md

   <b>Ashwin C B</b><br>
 </p>

-● 🧑🏻‍💼 Young Professional <br>
-● 🔭 CSE undergrad exploring coding & technology 🤖 <br>
+◉ 🚀 CSE undergrad passionate about coding,       technology, and building things that matter

-● 👯 Open to hackathons & innovative projects <br>
+◉ Open to hackathons, open-source, and innovative collaborations

-● 🤝 Seeking guidance on advanced coding practices 🧑‍💻 <br>
-● 🌱 Learning how to turn coffee into clean code <br>
+◉ Always sharpening my skills in advanced  coding practices and software design🧑🏻‍💻

+◉ Techie with an artistic side — love blending creativity with logic 🎨

-● ⚡ Fun fact: My Git commits tell a better story than my diary ✨
+◉ ⚡ Fun fact: My commit history is a better autobiography than my diary

 </div>